Moshood Abiola: Investigation

 A number of different perspectives exist on Abiola's death.
-Renowned writer and playwright Wole Soyinka in his autobiography You Must Set Forth at Dawn, categorically asserted that Abiola was presented with a poisoned cup of tea during his final interview with the BBC.
-He was certain about the fact that Abiola was poisoned, although information on what entities were behind the poisoning, have yet to come to light.
+Renowned writer and playwright Wole Soyinka, in his 2006 autobiography You Must Set Forth at Dawn, categorically asserted that Abiola had been presented with a poisoned cup of tea during his final interview with the BBC.
+Soyinka was certain that Abiola had been poisoned, although information on what entities might have been behind the poisoning have yet to come to light.

-Kofi Annan, the seventh Secretary General of the United Nations who had been in a meeting with Abiola at Abuja on the 29th of June 1998, mentioned that Abiola had been denied adequate medical care throughout his incarceration.
-This was in some corroboration with the findings of an international team of pathologists who posited a heart condition as the cause of death.
+Kofi Annan, the seventh Secretary General of the United Nations, who had been in a meeting with Abiola at Abuja on 29 June 1998, mentioned that Abiola had been denied adequate medical care throughout his incarceration.
+This was in some corroboration with the findings of an international team of pathologists, who posited a heart condition as the cause of death.

 The Human Rights Violation Investigation Commission of Nigeria, conducted a series of hearings aiming to discover the truth of events leading to the Abiola's death, concluding that the Abubakar regime probably knew more than it revealed.

 Legacy

-Chief M.K.O.
-Abiola's memory is celebrated in Nigeria and internationally.
-Since his death, the Lagos State Government declares June 12 as a public holiday.
-In 2018, other states including Ogun, Oyo and Osun, announced June 12 as a public holiday to celebrate the 25th anniversary of the annulled 1993 presidential election.
-June 12 remains a public holiday in Nigeria beginning 12 June 2019, it will be celebrated as democracy day, replacing May 29.
+Chief M. K. O. Abiola's memory is celebrated in Nigeria and internationally.
+Since his death, the Lagos State Government declares 12 June as a public holiday.
+In 2018, other states including Ogun, Oyo and Osun, announced 12 June as a public holiday to celebrate the 25th anniversary of the annulled 1993 presidential election.
+12 June remains a public holiday in Nigeria beginning 12 June 2019, it will be celebrated as democracy day, replacing 29 May.
 Remembrance events are arranged across Nigeria.
 MKO Abiola Stadium and Moshood Abiola Polytechnic were named in his honour, and there were calls for posthumous presidential recognition.
-A statue, MKO Abiola Statue was erected in his honour.
+A statue, MKO Abiola Statue, was erected in his honour.

-M.K.O.
 Abiola was criticised by political activists and detractors.
 Controversy was caused by a song by Nigerian musician, Fela Kuti, a charismatic multi-instrumentalist musician, composer and human rights activist, famed for being the pioneer of Afrobeat music and a controversial figure due to his unusual lifestyle and apparent drug use.
-It is believed that Kuti had entered into an acrimonious dispute relating to a contract with M.K.O.
-Abiola's record label.
-He used the abbreviation of International Telephone & Telegraph (IT&T) in a song criticising big multinational corporations.
-The song, ITT, accuses such companies of draining Africa's resources and says "they start to steal money Like Obasanjo and Abiola".
+It is believed that Kuti had entered into an acrimonious dispute relating to a contract with M. K. O. Abiola's record label.
+Kuti used the abbreviation of International Telephone & Telegraph (IT&T) in a song criticising big multinational corporations.
+The song, "I.T.T.
+(International Thief-Thief)", accuses such companies of draining Africa's resources and says "they start to steal money Like Obasanjo and Abiola".

-On 29 May 2012, former president Goodluck Jonathan, announced that the famous University of Lagos will be renamed in memory of Abiola as Moshood Abiola University of Lagos (MAULAG).
-This received a negative reaction by both students, Alumni and members of public resulting in an abrupt reversal.
+On 29 May 2012, former president Goodluck Jonathan announced that in memory of Abiola the famous University of Lagos would be renamed as Moshood Abiola University of Lagos (MAULAG).
+This received a negative reaction by both students, alumni and members of public, resulting in an abrupt reversal.